gonglini/Spot-Mircro-Quadruped-Project-with-ROS/README.md

 Or just build entire project:
 `catkin build`

-If you get an error like the below when running on the pi its likely you are missing the libi2c-dev, which may not be installed in the rpi image you download.
+If you get an error like the below when running on the Json its likely you are missing the libi2c-dev, which may not be installed in the rpi image you download.
 To fix this, you could install the library on your pi with an `apt-get` command.
 If you don't have internet on the pi, you can download the file as a debian `.deb` package to your main computer with the right version for ubuntu 16.04 (https://ubuntu.pkgs.org/16.04/ubuntu-universe-amd64/libi2c-dev_3.1.1-1_all.deb.html) and then copy the file via `scp` to the pi (`scp libi2c-dev_3.1.1-1_all.deb ubuntu@10.42.0.1:~/`) and and install it manually (`sudo dpkg -i libi2c-dev_3.1.1-1_all.deb`).
 ```
 ros-i2cpwmboard/CMakeFiles/i2cpwm_board.dir/build.make:62: recipe for target 'ros-i2cpwmboard/CMakeFiles/i2cpwm_board.dir/src/i2cpwm_controller.cpp.o' failed
 make[2]: *** [ros-i2cpwmboard/CMakeFiles/i2cpwm_board.dir/src/i2cpwm_controller.cpp.o] Error 1